 While his two elder sisters, Padmavati Raje and Usha Raje did not join active politics, his two younger sisters, Vasundhara Raje (present Chief Minister of Rajasthan) and Yashodhara Raje, both have been active members of the BJP.
 Madhavrao Scindia’s son, Jyotiraditya Scindia has been a member of the Congress Party and has served as Minister of State in the Union Cabinet.

 The Scindias remain a powerful force in politics and continue to exert influence in their respective parties.

 The Abdullah family

 Sheikh Abdullah had been at the forefront of politics in Jammu and Kashmir, having founded the National Conference.
-He was one of the most powerful and influential political leaders to come out of J&K. He has served as the Prime Minister of princely state of Kashmir under Maharaj Hari Singh, and later served as J&K’s Chief Minister.
+He was one of the most powerful and influential political leaders to come out of J&K. He has served as the Prime Minister of the princely state of Kashmir under Maharaj Hari Singh and later served as J&K’s Chief Minister.

 His son Farooq Abdullah has been a very vocal and colourful politician, who too served as Chief Minister and now Farooq Abdullah’s son, Omar Abdullah has taken over the leadership of National Conference and has served as J&K’s Chief Minister.
 Farooq Abdullah’s daughter, Sara Abdullah is married to young Congress leader, Sachin Pilot.

 The family continues to remain influential in Kashmiri politics.

 Deve Gowda family

 H.D.
 Deve Gowda has served as India’s Prime Minister.
 He earlier served as Chief Minister of Karnataka and as Union Cabinet Minister.
 His son H.D.
 Kumaraswamy has served as Chief Minister of Karnataka, while his other son H.D.
 Revanna has served as PWD Minister in the Karnataka government.